meltoner/NEM_NANO/README.md

 NEM GPS FLYSKY DISTANCE, Voltage, speed sensor on Arduino nano

 The component, derives and transmits the distance from home, the external voltage, the gps coordinates, the gps satellites, the speed 10cm/sec, to the flysky remote controller (flysky FS-I6X) screen, using an Arduino nano.
-Built using a custom pcb and software designed, for http://nem.gr  Github repo: https://github.com/meltoner/NEM_NANO
+Built using a custom pcb and software designed, for http://nem.gr by Konstantinos L. Papageorgiou.

+## Video showcase

 - https://www.youtube.com/watch?v=HKdX1mCnNCI